Gayathriv10/Medical-Insurance-Cost-Prediction/README.md

 # **Medical Insurance Cost Prediction Using ML**

 Medical insurance cost prediction is a crucial task that involves estimating the expected cost of insurance for individuals based on various factors.
-This can be done using machine learning models
+This can be done using machine learning models.

 # **Key Factors Affecting Insurance Cost**